ruiqimao/VoronStuff/T0_Waveshare_4.3_Skirt/README.md

 ## Assembly

 Follow the same assembly instructions as the original skirt mod.

-Whe building the display mounts:
+### Feet

+Use your original V0 rubber feet.
+They attach to the printed feet parts using an M3x8 screw and M3 nut.

+### Display Mount

 1. Attach mounts to the bottom frame extrusion.
 2. Attach pulley covers to the mounts.